-- 12. A-Frame Signs: (Oravits) - a.
+12. A-Frame Signs: (Oravits)

+- a.
 Allow A-Frame signs without a permitting process and allow these signs to be self-regulated on private property with a complaint-driven enforcement.
 Pros: This proposal will make it easier for businesses to place temporary signs as there will be no oversight from City staff through a permitting process.
 Cons: This proposal has the potential to result in a proliferation of temporary business signs in the community, and staff doubts that self-regulation would ensure a different outcome than that in effect today.
-Staff is already struggling to manage the number of temporary signs in the community mechanism in place, it will be very difficult to minimize sign clutter and proliferation.
-The staff comments below (# 13) explain the need for clearly establishing the purpose of temporary business signs.

-b.
-Develop basic design standards to ensure Flagstaff remains visually pleasing, e.g. construction material of the signs, (i.e. weather proof material) and a maximum size, perhaps based on total surface area, for example a maximum size of 3'x3' per side or a maximum of 9 square feet, or 6 square feet per side (TBD).

-Comment: The current sign regulations establish specific standards for materials and sign area for temporary signs.
+Staff is already struggling to manage the number of temporary signs in the community today, and is concerned that without some permitting mechanism in place, it will be very difficult to minimize sign clutter and proliferation.
+The staff comments below (# 26) explain the need for clearly establishing the purpose of temporary business signs. - b.
+Develop basic design standards to ensure Flagstaff remains visually pleasing, e.g. construction material of the signs, (i.e. weather proof material) and a maximum size, perhaps based on total surface area, for example a maximum size of 3'x3' per side or a maximum of 9 square feet, or 6 square feet per side (TBD). - Comment: The current sign regulations establish specific standards for materials and sign area for temporary signs.
 Sign area is included with each of the specific temporary sign types, e.g. Table 10-50.100.070.D: Standards for Temporary A-Frame Signs.
-Sign materials are included in the paragraph below this table.
+Sign materials are included in the paragraph below this table. - c.

-- c.
 Signs need to be properly secured or heavy enough to resist wind.
 Comment: The current sign regulations require each temporary sign type to be properly secured, e.g. Table 10-50.100.070.C: Standards for Temporary Wall Banners.
 Staff agrees that it would be appropriate to insert similar language for all temporary sign types, as it is not included, for example, with the standards for A-frame signs. - d.
 Signs can only be placed on private property and must only be out during the businesses operating hours.
-These would be brick and mortar hours, not website hours.

-Comment: The current sign regulations prohibit the placement of signs on public property (Section 10-50.100.040 (General Restrictions for All Signs), i.e. signs may only be placed on private property, and this is reinforced in Section 10-50.100.070.B.6.
+These would be brick and mortar hours, not website hours. - Comment: The current sign regulations prohibit the placement of signs on public property (Section 10-50.100.040 (General Restrictions for All Signs), i.e. signs may only be placed on private property, and this is reinforced in Section 10-50.100.070.B.6.
 The standards for certain temporary sign types (e.g. A-frame signs or vertical banners) also limit the hours of use to business hours only.
 Staff has consistently interpreted this to mean the hours the store is open for business, and has not interpreted it as website hours, which could be 24 hours.
 The current regulations allow temporary wall banners to be installed overnight as it is not practicable to hang and remove a wall banner every day.
-The staff comments below (# 13) explain the need for clearly establishing the purpose of temporary business signs.
+The staff comments below (# 13) explain the need for clearly establishing the purpose of temporary business signs. - e.
+To regulate the amount of signs we should develop a maximum amount allowed per lineal footage or frontage.
+For example, 100 feet of frontage would be allowed a maximum of 2 signs at any given time. - Pros: This proposal may help to reduce or eliminate temporary business signs in the community.
+The staff comments below (# 26) explain the need for clearly establishing the purpose of temporary business signs.